HiLo: Exploiting High Low Frequency Relations for Unbiased Panoptic Scene Graph Generation: Supplementary material for HiLo

 To address the long-tail problem of scene graphs under relational semantic overlap, we introduce the HiLo framework.
 This framework simultaneously learns the high and low frequency relations in different network branches and unifies their strengths with the help of two novel consistency loss functions.
 We apply our framework on top of a novel baseline.
 This baseline uses a recent transformer-based approach~\cite{cheng2022masked} for panoptic segmentation and adapts triplet queries~\cite{yang2022panoptic} and masked attention~\cite{cheng2022masked} for the PSG task.
 In summary, we make the following contributions: \begin{itemize} \item We identify the long-tail problem with relational semantic overlap in the PSG task and propose the HiLo framework to address this problem.
 The framework is general and can be applied to any PSG method.

 \item We propose a powerful and efficient one-stage end-to-end baseline.
 This baseline enhances the interaction between mask and relation prediction in the transformer decoder layer.

 \item We conduct extensive experiments to demonstrate the effectiveness of our framework and baseline.
-Our results outperform the state-of-the-art in both recall and mean recall on the PSG dataset and show systematic improvements on the VG dataset.
-We will publish our code upon paper acceptance. \end{itemize}
+Our results outperform the state-of-the-art in both recall and mean recall on the PSG dataset and show systematic improvements on the VG dataset. \end{itemize}